MicrosoftDocs/intellicode/docs/sharing-custom-models-tips.md

 Next we'll describe how to set up for some common cases:

 ## You have a codebase that's a good example of usage for you and your collaborators' next project
-You might have a completed or mature codebase that is actually a great example of your usage of your own types and/or common components.
-You'd like IntelliCode to learn from usage in that codebase to kickstart you and your collaborators when you start work on your _next_ project of the same kind.
+Suppose you have an existing codebase that contains good patterns for using types contained in a shared library.
+You'd like IntelliCode to learn from usage in that codebase to kickstart you and your collaborators when you start work on your _next_ project that uses the same library.
 The new project, being new, has no usage to learn from.
 So what do you do?

 The best approach here is
 - [Train a custom model](custom-model-faq.md#q-how-do-i-train-a-model) on the completed codebase